AnderssonDennis/docker-idea-ALJD/README.md

 ### Iframer Dockerfile

+FROM nginx
-FROM nginx   This command creates a layer from the nginx
+This command creates a layer from the officisal nginx Image

 CMD rm -r /usr/share/nginx/html \
   && ln -s $(pwd) /usr/share/nginx/html \
   && sed -i "s/80/$PORT/" /etc/nginx/conf.d/default.conf \
   && nginx -g "daemon off;"

+These commands:
+  -delete the reeal Nginx root folder
+  -make a symblic link which pointing to our owrk dir -replace port 80 with our port in the config file -start Nginx